Bulk-boundary correspondence and singularity-filling in long-range free-fermion chains

 The bulk-boundary correspondence relates topologically-protected edge modes to bulk topological invariants, and is well-understood for short-range free-fermion chains.
 Although case studies have considered long-range Hamiltonians whose couplings decay with a power-law exponent $\alpha$, there has been no systematic study for a free-fermion symmetry class.
 We introduce a technique for solving gapped, translationally invariant models in the 1D BDI and AIII symmetry classes with $\alpha>1$, linking together the quantized winding invariant, bulk topological string-order parameters and a complete solution of the edge modes.
 The physics of these chains is elucidated by studying a complex function determined by the couplings of the Hamiltonian: in contrast to the short-range case where edge modes are associated to roots of this function, we find that they are now associated to singularities.
 A remarkable consequence is that the finite-size splitting of the edge modes depends on the topological winding number, which can be used as a probe of the latter.
 We furthermore generalise these results by (i) identifying a family of BDI chains with $\alpha<1$ where our results still hold, and (ii) showing that gapless symmetry-protected topological chains can have topological invariants and edge modes when $\alpha -1$ exceeds the dynamical critical exponent.

 \textbf{Introduction.} The bulk-boundary correspondence is a central concept in the study of topological phases of matter \cite{Motrunich01,Ryu02,Li08,Schnyder08,Schnyder09,Hatsugai09,Hasan10,Ryu10,Delplace11,Mong11,Tanaka12,Graf13,Bernevig15,Asboth16,Peng17,Sedlmayr17,Rhim18}.
 This relates topologically stable edge effects with topological features of the bulk Hamiltonian.
 A simple manifestation of this is in certain translation-invariant quantum chains with time-reversal symmetry, where the Hamiltonian on a periodic chain can be used to define a winding number which counts the number of topologically protected Majorana zero modes localised at the edge \cite{Motrunich01,Schnyder08,Kitaev09,Fidkowski10,DeGottardi13,Verresen18}.
 Research on this topic has predominantly focused on the short-range case where lattice Hamiltonians couple sites up to some finite range.
-In the past decade there has been significant interest in quantum systems with long-range interactions \cite{Maity19,Defenu21}, motivated by progress in experimental systems; here long-range typically means that couplings decay as a power of the distance [i.e., Hamiltonian terms acting between sites at distance $r$ are $ O(r^{-\alpha}$)].
+In the past decade there has been significant interest in quantum systems with long-range interactions \cite{Maity19,Defenu21}.
+This has been motivated by proposals for, and progress in, experimental systems, such as Ref.~\cite{Pientka13} for effective free-fermion chains.
+Here long-range typically means that couplings decay as a power of the distance [i.e., Hamiltonian terms acting between sites at distance $r$ are $ O(r^{-\alpha}$)].
 Interesting physical effects have been observed including algebraically localised edge modes and the breakdown of the entanglement area law \cite{Gong17} and conformal symmetry at criticality \cite{Lepori16}.